 - diphtheria toxin (from bacteria – Corynebacterium diphtheriae)

 - muscarine (from mushrooms – Amanita muscaria)

 - bufotoxin (from the common toad – genus Bufo)

 In science, a toxin is often considered a specific type of poison – a poisonous substance produced within living cells or organisms.
 Some scientists, though, refer to toxins as they would any poison and call those toxins that have a living source ‘biotoxins’ or ‘natural toxins’.
 Venoms are toxins that are injected by a bite (for example, from a spider) or sting (for example, from a wasp) to cause their effect.

 Five of the seven most deadly known compounds have their source in nature (see list above).
 Toxins may be classified as exotoxins (those excreted by an organism, for example, bufotoxin) or endotoxins (toxins that are structurally part of bacteria, for example, botulinum).

-The most toxic compound is the toxin botulinum.
+The most toxic compound is the toxin botulinum, produced by the bacterium Clostridium botulinum.
 It is a million times more deadly than the most deadly manufactured compound – dioxin.
-One teaspoon of botulinum could kill a quarter of the world’s population!
 Botulinum is the compound that is used in Botox® – a popular method of reducing wrinkles from the skin.
 The toxin blocks nerve impulses and temporarily paralyses the muscles that cause wrinkles, giving the skin a smoother appearance.
 Botulinum is also used for medical procedures such as the treatment of muscle spasms.

 Toxins cause harm to organisms when the toxic compound comes in contact with or is absorbed by body tissues.
 These compounds interact with parts of the body.
 Toxins vary greatly in the severity of their affect, ranging from minor but acute (bee stings) to almost immediately deadly (botulinum).